 Another effective research development activity in the College of Nursing is the mock review, which received funding from ORE’s Strengthening the Culture of Research program.
 Wyatt says that every faculty member seeking external funding must participate in a mock review, and reviewers are paid for their time, which has enabled input from external reviewers.

 According to Wyatt, the College of Nursing has several writing groups, which can provide a team environment that strengthens writing for both proposals and publications.
 Most use the Pomodoro Technique, which is a time management method developed by Francesco Cirillo in the late 1980s that uses a timer to break down work into intervals, traditionally 25 minutes in length, separated by short breaks.
 Wyatt participates in a group that typically gathers for a long-weekend writing retreat, which has resulted in numerous publications.

 “We have minimal interruptions, enjoy the participation of a committed group of people, and engage in a lot of team building that is so important to the process.
 People are working with you, not against you.
 It feels good, and faculty love it,” Wyatt says.
 She also explains that although current writing groups are limited to online gatherings, they are still quite helpful.

-More information on ORED’s research development services is available here.
+More information on ORE’s research development services is available here.